hyuri/tatogalib/docs/source/uri_io/urifile.rst

 ===============

 This package allows to work with files and directories in a cross-platform way.
-It currently supports Android and Windows.
+It has been tested on Android and Windows, but should also work on Linux and macOS.

 Example for displaying the content of a folder: